Style & Submission Guidelines

 Reputation is everything

 We stand or fall on our reputation; our reputation as a media organization, as well as our individual reputations.
-In order to bolster both of these, it is absolutely vital that we create total consistency in style and formatting, throughout the site; this tells the reader that we are professionals and it speaks to the integrity of the articles they find on the Guardian Express website.
+In order to bolster both of these, it is absolutely vital that we create total consistency in style and formatting, throughout the site; this tells the reader that we are professionals and it speaks to the integrity of the articles they find on the Guardian Liberty Voice website.

 Although different websites – and print publications – develop their own guidelines for style and formatting, they all base these guidelines upon the AP Stylebook.
 It is strongly recommended that every one of our writers obtain a copy of this book, or take out an online subscription.
 Be warned, however; the AP Stylebook is very extensive and extremely daunting!
 Do not expect that you will be able to study and memorize it.
 If you can, I want to become your publicist, because, together, we will make a huge amount of money!